ctu-mrs/repredictor/README.md

  * CMake version at least 3.1.2
  * a `gcc` or `clang` compiler, supporting at least C++17 (C++11 may work as well, not tested)

-Instructions are for Linux-only, but the code is be OS-agnostic.
+Instructions are for Linux-only, but the code is OS-agnostic.

 ## Building
 After installing the prequisites, build simply with